quantalogic/quantalogic/README.md

 ## Flow Module: Structured Workflows

 The **Flow module** is your architect—building workflows that hum with precision.
-It’s all about nodes, transitions, and a steady rhythm, ideal for repeatable missions.
+It's all about nodes, transitions, and a steady rhythm, ideal for repeatable missions.

+🔍 **Want to dive deeper?** Check out our comprehensive [Workflow YAML DSL Specification](./quantalogic/flow/flow_yaml.md), a detailed guide that walks you through defining powerful, structured workflows.
+From basic node configurations to complex transition logic, this documentation is your roadmap to mastering workflow design with QuantaLogic.

+📚 **For a deeper understanding of Flow YAML and its applications, please refer to the official [Flow YAML Documentation](https://quantalogic.github.io/quantalogic/flow/flow_yaml).**

+The Flow YAML documentation provides a comprehensive overview of the Flow YAML language, including its syntax, features, and best practices.
+It's a valuable resource for anyone looking to create complex workflows with QuantaLogic.

+Additionally, the Flow YAML documentation includes a number of examples and tutorials to help you get started with creating your own workflows.
+These examples cover a range of topics, from simple workflows to more complex scenarios, and are designed to help you understand how to use Flow YAML to create powerful and flexible workflows.

 ### The Building Blocks
 - **Nodes**: Tasks like functions or LLM calls.